theckang/aro-ploigos-demo/README.md

 ![Jenkins Job](images/jenkins_job.png)

-11. The Jenkins job built your application.
+10. The Jenkins job built your application.
 Navigate to the application in your browser.

 ```bash
 echo $(oc get route fruit -n platform-ref-quarkus-mvn-jenkins-std-fruit-main-prod --template='http://{{.spec.host}}/fruits.html')
 ```

-You should see 'Kiwi' in the Fruit List:
+You should see:

 ![Fruit List](images/fruit_list.png)